gift-surg/fetal_brain_seg/README.md

 * NiftyNet.
 An edited version of NiftyNet is included in this repository.

 # How to use
-## 1, Use pre-trained models for fetal brain localization and segmentation

 * For fetal brain localization, run